Switch Fabrics: Input and Output Queues and Buffers for a Switch Fabric

 [^1]: The time duration is not an instant, it’s a few millisconds depending on the interface speed being 100Mb, 1Gb, or 10Gb.
 This is because a frame of data has length and takes time for the frame to start and finish.
 Therefore the queue needs to buffer the frame until the output is cleared which takes some finite amount of time.

-3. Switch Fabrics: Input and Output Queues and Buffers for a Switch Fabric (This post)
+- Switch Fabrics: Input and Output Queues and Buffers for a Switch Fabric (6th September 2011)

 … and this is exactly why we have “Virtual Output Queues” on the ingress linecards in some switch architectures to prevent ingress head-of-line blocking.